Stanley Hiller: Biography

 Stanley Hiller was born November 15, 1924, in San Francisco, California, to Stanley Hiller, Sr. and Opal Perkins.
 The family moved to Berkeley, California, in the 1930s.

+The Hiller XH-44 "Hiller-Copter".

 At the age of 15, he designed the world's first successful coaxial helicopter, and produced a working model.
 At 17, he presented his design for the XH-44 "Hiller-Copter" to the U.S. Army in Washington D.C., winning not only their approval, but also a draft deferment during World War II.
 Immediately thereafter, he established the first helicopter factory on the West Coast at 1930-50 Addison Street in Berkeley, California.
-On July 4, 1944, he tested the XH-44 at the Memorial Stadium at the University of California in Berkeley where he had been admitted as student at age 15.
+On July 4, 1944, he tested the XH-44 at the Memorial Stadium at the University of California, Berkeley where he had been admitted as student at age 15.
 This initial test was followed by a successful public demonstration on the Marina Green in San Francisco adjacent to the U.S. Army's Crissy Field a few months later.

 Hiller was the founder of Hiller Industries which, in collaboration with Henry J. Kaiser, became United Helicopters in 1945.
 In 1948 the company became Hiller Helicopters.
 After Hiller merged with Fairchild Industries in 1966, Hiller left to pursue a second career as a company turnaround specialist.
 Hiller created the Hiller Investment Company to realize the opportunities in bringing together strong management groups and effective boards of directors to revitalize companies with large asset bases not being employed as effectively as possible.
 His strategy was to become chairman or chief executive officer, and not take any compensation until the employees had a turnaround, and the company's shareholders realized their promised returns.